-There is a substantial collection of memorial books, mainly in Hebrew and Yiddish, available on request.
-Please visit the library for details.
+There is a substantial collection of Holocaust memorial books relating to destroyed European communities, mainly in Hebrew and Yiddish, details of which are available on request.

 How do I find an item in the library?
 Click here for an explanation of the JGSGB Library Classification Code, which is used for shelving

 Show me some of the books in the Library Click here to see a random selection